 Can one transplanted kidney work as well as two?

 Yes.
-Careful testing has shown that a transplanted kidney can also increase in size and function.
-It can reach a level of function that is about 40 percent greater than a normal level for a single kidney.
+Testing has shown that a transplanted kidney can also increase in size and function.

 How often should someone with one kidney see a doctor?